UTS-CASLab/hyperbox-brain/docs/index.rst

 Introduction
 ------------
-**hyperbox-brain** is a Python open source toolbox implementing hyperbox-based machine learning algorithms built on top of scikit-learn and is distributed under the 3-Clause BSD license.
+**hyperbox-brain** is a Python open source toolbox implementing hyperbox-based machine learning algorithms built on top of scikit-learn and is distributed under the GPL-3.0 license.

 The project was started in 2018 by Prof. `Bogdan Gabrys <https://profiles.uts.edu.au/Bogdan.Gabrys>`_ and Dr. `Thanh Tung Khuat <https://thanhtung09t2.wixsite.com/home>`_ at the Complex Adaptive Systems Lab - The
 University of Technology Sydney.
 This project is a core module aiming to the formulation of explainable life-long learning